 3335-23-03 Definitions.

-As used in the code:
+As used in the Code:

 “University premises” includes all lands, buildings, facilities, and resources owned, leased, managed, or operated by the university.

 “Student” includes an individual to whom an offer of admission has been extended, paid an acceptance fee, registered for classes, or otherwise entered into another agreement with the university to take instruction.